How Are PAs Different From NPs?

 Nurse practitioners diagnose and treat acute and chronic illnesses, injuries, and diseases with relative autonomy from physicians.
 Nurse practitioners work in collaboration with physicians and may be given limited autonomy.
 If you want your staff to function autonomously while still having some oversight by a physician, then consider hiring nurse practitioners.

 What are the key responsibilities of PA vs. NP?

 PAs diagnose illness, injury and disease under varying levels of supervision from physicians.
 PAs provides health care services to people of all ages.
 Like nurses and NPs, PAs must be licensed by the state they work in.
-Unlike the NP, who has a graduate-level education, the PA completes a two-year postgraduate degree program.
+They must complete an accredited graduate-level or post-graduate program.

 PAs function under physician supervision and typically work at doctor’s offices or clinics providing primary care services like making diagnoses, treating illnesses, prescribing medicine, ordering tests and x-rays, giving immunizations, and referring patients to specialists when necessary.

 PA responsibilities may also include prescribing drugs on the orders of a physician or through standing protocols or standing orders.
 A standing order is an established protocol for patient care that allows the physician assistant to make certain decisions without first seeking physician approval.

 NPs diagnose, treat and manage chronic illnesses.
 NPs play a vital role in providing primary care as an advanced practice registered nurse (APRN).
 Like all nurses, the NP must be registered with a state nursing board.
 The NP’s training includes both nursing science and medical sciences at the graduate level.